-Ukraine's official language is Ukrainian, spoken as a native language by about 55% the population.
+Ukraine's official language is Ukrainian, spoken as a native language by about 68% the population.
 Beginning around the 17th century, Russian became the official language in some Ukrainian territories and was the primary language of Soviet Ukraine in the 20th century.
-Consequently, almost 44% of the population also speaks Russian today, many as a native language.
+Consequently, almost 30% of the population also speaks Russian today, many as a native language.

 The official status of Ukrainian changed over the course of the 20th century.
-The right to use Ukrainian in educational institutions was enshrined under Bolshevik rule in 1918 History and Myth).
-During Stalinist repression of the 1930s (see History and Myth), Russian was favored over Ukrainian, yet in the immediate post-World War years, instruction in Ukrainian was again allowed.
-Laws changed the 1960s favoring again in Thus. though Russian. even
+The right to use Ukrainian in educational institutions was enshrined under Bolshevik rule in 1918 (see History and Myth).
+During Stalinist repression of the 1930s (see History and Myth), Russian was favored over Ukrainian, yet in the immediate post-World War ш vears. instruction in Ukrainian was again allowed.
+Laws changed again in the 1960s favoring Russian.
+Thus. though even

 Ukrainian was afforded some official status under Soviet rule, it usually played a secondary role to Russian.
-Upon independence from the Soviet Union (see History and Myth), Ukrainian became the official language, a status that was confirmed in the 1996 constitution.
+Upon independence from the Soviet Union (see History and Myth), Ukrainian became the official language, a status that was confirmed in the 1996 Constitution.